Indeed, The Atticism

 believe they are the first agency in Australia to implement such a major shift in work hours so that staff focus on their health and lifestyle as much as they do on their work.

-, has limited her staffs "in office" hours to just 20 hours per week (Tues - Thurs), and encourages staff to work remotely (and only part time) on Monday and Friday.
+, Director of The Atticism, has limited her staffs "in office" hours to just 20 hours per week (Tues - Thurs), and encourages staff to work remotely (and only part time) on Monday and Friday.

 "Six months ago I was totally burning out.
 I was even admitted to hospital for heart palpitations, the doctor diagnosing those to be most likely from stress," said Smith